sakshi16bcon616/weather-app/README.md

 You can simply run this application by using following command:
+1. Install the dependencies:
-1. npm install (Install the dependencies)
+npm install
+2. Run the application:
-2. node index.js (Run your application)
+node index.js